This brochure is for people who have been served with:

 Unless the subpoena specifically requires the production of the original documents or things, you may produce a copy of the document or things, see Rule 6.39, Family Law Rules 2021.

-In the Federal Circuit and Family Court of Australia, the rules covering subpoenas are set out under Part 6.5 of the Family Law Rules 2021.
+In the Court, the rules covering subpoenas are set out under Part 6.5 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021, referred to in this guide as the Family Law Rules 2021.

 NOTE: in respect of subpoenas to be served in New Zealand, see Practice Direction – Trans-Tasman Proceedings Act Proceedings.